Archdiocese of Conakry: History

 On 18 October 1897, the Apostolic Prefecture of French Guinea was established on French colonial territories canonically split off from the Apostolic Vicariate of Senegambia (based in Senegal) and the Apostolic Vicariate of Sierra Leone (in Sierra Leone).

 On 18 April 1920, it became the Apostolic Vicariate of French Guinea.

 On 12 May 1949, it was renamed the Apostolic Vicariate of Conakry, having lost territory to establish the Apostolic Prefecture of Kankan, now one of its suffragan dioceses.

 On 14 September 1955, was elevated to a residential see, named the Metropolitan Archdiocese of Conakry.

+On 22 February 2024, it lost territory to establish the Roman Catholic Diocese of Boké.

 It enjoyed a Papal visit by Pope John Paul II in February 1992.